Zarharan/PersianFakeNewsDetection/README.md

 # Persian Fake News Detection

-This repository contains my dissertation which is Persian fake news detection.
+This repository contains my dissertation which is Persian fake news detection by using stance detection.
 To achieve this model, I created a dataset that you can find more information about it from [here](https://github.com/Zarharan/PersianStanceDetection).

+## Demo

+The demo of the first Persian fake news detection model is available [here](http://khabarsaanj.ir).

 ## Dataset

-I am using the first Persian dataset which can be used for a number of NLP tasks in the context of fact-checking.
-Although this dataset can be used for fact-checking and summarization, the focus of this work is on stance classification as a stepping stone for fake news detection in Persian language.
+I am using the first Persian stance classification dataset which can be used for a number of NLP tasks in the context of fact-checking.
+In addition, I have collected a new dataset which includes more than 25K instances.
+The new dataset can be used for fact-checking and summarization, however the focus of this work is on stance classification as a stepping stone for fake news detection in Persian language.

 ## The Model